The Decline and Fall of the American RestaurantUpdated: March 16, 2018 Healthy Living

 For example, when celebrity chef Paul Liebrandt became the youngest chef (24 years old) ever to receive 3 stars at Atlas in 2000, he was openly using sugary breakfast cereal and MSG in his food.
 He was hailed an innovator and a genius following in the footsteps of Ferran Adria, “one of the world’s greatest chefs” who built his career on making foam out of everything and denaturing whole foods by bringing forced chemistry into the professional kitchen and bastardizing real food.
 I find this inexcusable but they call it innovation and theater.
 I call it a product of the Cartoon Food Network where it is less about food and more about fashion.
 It also helps if you have a book to sell, you know “all the right people,” and you appear on page six more than in your own restaurant’s kitchen.

 After all these years, I know the bitter truth about what you are getting when you dine out.

 Let me enlighten you.

-Most cooking oil in professional kitchens is a mix (25/75) olive oil to cheap canola oil.
-Most frying oil is made from GM soy and practically all corn products: tortilla chips, soft tacos, polenta, grits, etc. are GM as well.
+Most cooking oil in professional kitchens is a mix (25/75) olive oil to GMO canola oil.
+Yet, if you ask, waiters will usually tell you it is simply “olive oil”.
+Most frying oil is made from GMO soy and practically all corn products: tortilla chips, soft tacos, polenta, grits, etc. are GM as well.

 Seafood is mostly farm raised.
 Eggs and poultry are rarely pastured unless noted on the menu and then the entree is at least $30.
 All bacon has nitrites/nitrates and dairy is unfortunately pasteurized (the occasional raw milk artisinal cheese will find its way onto the better menus).
 Pork is seeing a change since you can’t throw a ham hock these days without hitting a menu that features a pork belly dish on it (thank you Momofuku).